uselesstechjunks/leetcode/docs/source/math/prob.rst

 	* Let's denote each of the trials with a different Bernoulli rv, :math:`X_i\sim\mathrm{Ber}(p)` for :math:`i`-th trial.
 	* Then :math:`Y=X_1+\cdots+X_n` is the total number of successes, :math:`X_i\perp\!\!\!\perp X_j` for :math:`i\neq j`.
 	* [Derive] For :math:`X\sim\mathrm{Bin}(n,p)`, :math:`\mathbb{E}[X]=np` and :math:`\mathrm{Var}(X)=np(1-p)`.
+	* Hint:

+		* For mean, utilise the linearity of expectation (does not require independence).
+		* For variance, utilise independence in the sum of rvs.

 ..  tip::
 	Solving a problem with an exisitng framework often requires us to think of a process with which the experiment takes place.
 With the right process description, seemingly difficult problems often become easy.